-Overall, the most likely conclusion seems to be that at many times during the time of the kings, particularly in the days of David, Solomon and Hezekiah, the Sabbath was being kept, possibly quite well.
+Overall, the most reasonable conclusion is that the Sabbath was possibly being kept quite well during the time of some of the kings.
+This seems to have been particularly true in the days of David, Solomon and Hezekiah.
 At other times, it may well have been kept in a way that looked genuine, but wasn’t.
 This is the impression given by the words of Isaiah.
 It seems likely that the Sabbath was not kept at all in the time of Manasseh.
 Josiah may or may not have restored it to some extent.
-Jeremiah gave the command (Jeremiah 17), but it is given as a simple command in the way that God seems to use when the practice has been lost completely rather than having been corrupted.
+Jeremiah gave the simple command (Jeremiah 17) in the way that God seems to use when the practice has been lost completely, rather than having been corrupted.
 Ezekiel gives the impression that the Sabbath was not kept after the time of King Josiah.

 For the purposes of the series of novels “Terror on Every Side!” on the life of Jeremiah, I have concluded that the Sabbath was not widely kept in the time of Josiah or any of the kings after him.